PCB successfully added to your shopping cart

 Combination panelization, also called characteristic panelization, is a type of panelization in which different types of PCBs are combined together according to combination principles.

-For more information about advantages and disadvantages of each type of panelization and their application fields, you can refer to the article The Surprising Secret to Designing Combination Method of PCB Panels.
+For more information about pros and cons of each type of panelization and their application fields, please refer to article The Surprising Secret to Designing Combination Method of PCB Panels.

 V scoring, also called V-groove scoring, refers to V-shaped breaking lines connecting printed circuit boards for convenient separation of these boards, which is widely applied in PCB panels.
 The purpose of V scoring lies in its role in improving PCB assembly efficiency through decreasing the separation pressure between PCBs.